alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ### Fixed Output Dimensions

-In traditional deep RL settings, the shape of the action space is fixed, given by the architecture of the policy or value network.
+In traditional Deep RL settings, the shape of the action space is fixed, given by the architecture of the policy or value network.
 This means that the number of possible actions an agent can take is predetermined and does not change during learning or deployment.
 This can be limiting in environments where the action space is dynamic or variable, such as in navigation tasks or multi-agent systems.
 In such cases, existing approaches often resort to padding the action space to a fixed size or using hierarchical action representations, which can lead to inefficiencies and suboptimal policies.